ava-labs/hypersdk/README.md

   hasher](https://github.com/ava-labs/avalanchego/tree/master/utils/hashing/consistent))
-  of `hypervm` participants (even better if this is made abstract to any implementer such that they can just register and request data from it and it is automatically handled by the network layer)
+  of `hypervm` participants (even better if this is made abstract to any implementer such that they can just register and request data from it and it is automatically handled by the network layer).
+This module should make it possible for an operator to use a single backend (like S3) to power storage fro multiple hosts.
+* Only set `export CGO_CFLAGS="-O -D__BLST_PORTABLE__"` when running on
+  MacOS/Windows (will make Linux much more performant)